Career Opportunities with SCCA

 Responsible for managing SCCA’s amateur road racing program, including the U.S. Majors Tour, Hoosier SCCA Super Tour, National Championship Runoffs and local racing initiatives.

 The following statements are illustrative of the essential functions of the job and do not include other nonessential or peripheral duties that may be required.
 SCCA retains the right to modify or change the duties or essential functions of the job at any time.

-- Attend and assist SCCA with select trade show activities, Convention, Partner’s Meetings and Divisional Meetings
+- Attend and assist SCCA with select trade show activities, volunteer boards and committee meetings, convention, partner meetings and divisional meetings.

-- Develop, administer and monitor the department budget.
+- Develop and administer the Road Racing department budget.

 Experience and Training:

-Work is primarily conducted in an indoor business environment.
-Some exposure to unfavorable conditions may be encountered during travel for business requirements located within the areas as well as to member and competition event locations (approximately 10-15 weekends per year).
+Work is conducted in outdoor motorsports and in indoor business environments.
+Some exposure to unfavorable conditions may be encountered during travel for business requirements located within the areas as well as to member locations.

 - Ability to participate in high level as well as routine conversation.